sabricharime/fullstack_blog/README.md

 ### Usage

-1. Start the Project server an fronend as development:
+1. Start the Project server and fronend as development:
     ```bash
-      npm run dev
-    ```

-2. Start the Project server an fronend as production:
-    ```bash
       npm run build
-      npm start
     ```

 Visit `http://localhost:3000` to view the application.